 All coursework must be completed with a grade of "C" or better to qualify for graduation.
+Participation in the Certified Surgical Technologist (CST) Exam is REQUIRED for graduation.
 A Graduation Petition Form must be completed and submitted with the required fee for graduation at the Cashier's Office located in the A Building.
 The Graduation Petition Form may be obtained at the Welcome Center or outside of the Admissions & Records Office; both offices are located in the B Building.